Caroline's Cooking

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-two glasses of Eton mess fro overhead with spoons to side
+overhead view of two glasses of Eton mess topped with pieces of strawberry.

 Where does Eton mess get it's name?

-Whether true or not, it is apparently served annually at the school's cricket match against Harrow school and has been for over a century.
-It's also become more and more popular beyond that elite world, and for good reason.
+Whatever the true origin, it is apparently served annually at the school's cricket match against Harrow school and has been for over a century.
+Records show it was served at a royal garden party in the 1890s.
+And over the years, it has become a beloved dessert beyond it's elite origins, and for good reason.

-4. Combines the cream, meringue and fruit and transfer to serving dishes.
+4. Fold the meringue and fruit into the cream mixture and transfer to serving dishes.

 Can Eton Mess be prepared in advance?